juce/sockproc/README.md

 On Mac telnet works with both tcp sockets and unix-domain sockets, but on most Linux distributions, the **telnet** command is not as versatile.
-So we can employ a **sockat** utility instead, using "crlf" flag to enforce the '\r\n' line-endings for standard input.
+So we can employ a **socat** utility instead, using "crlf" flag to enforce the '\r\n' line-endings for standard input.

 Connect to socket and type in a command line to execute, followed